plabayo/learn-rust-101/README.md

 Actuality:

 - ["This week in Rust"](https://this-week-in-rust.org/) is a weekly newsletter helping you stay up to date with Rust from the lazy comfort of your Mailbox.
-Easy peasy.
+Easy.
 They can also be read online in case you prefer a browser instead of the web or do not want to subscribe for w/e reason.
   - Blog articles from the community get shared here as well, some accessible to new comers to Rust, others a bit more advanced
   - They also share VOD's of recent conferences, e.g. the issue in which they share the rust talks from [FOSDEM 2023: This Week in Rust 481  · This Week in Rust](https://this-week-in-rust.org/blog/2023/02/08/this-week-in-rust-481/)
 - ["Rust Magazine"](https://rustmagazine.org/): an online magazine dedicated to Rust